 Indian Medical Industry

-Medical Tourism Industry in India
+Medical Value Travel Industry in India

-The inflow of medical tourists is expected to cross 320 million by 2016 compared with 85 million in 2012.
-The medical tourism industry in India gets maximum patients for heart surgery, knee transplant, cosmetic surgery and dental care as the cost of treatment in India is considered to be the lowest in Asia, much lower than Thailand, Indonesia, Singapore and Hong Kong.
+- The medical tourism industry in India gets maximum patients for heart surgery, knee transplant, cosmetic surgery and dental care as the cost of treatment in India is considered to be the lowest in Asia, much lower than Thailand, Indonesia, Singapore and Hong Kong.

 Healthcare and Wellness Industry in India